zhenyuanlu/zhenyuanlu.github.io/home.md

 <div class="intro" markdown="1">
 ## Zhenyuan Lu

 Hi!
-I'm a PhD research fellow at [Northeastern University](https://www.northeastern.edu/), advised by [Prof. Sagar Kamarthi](https://coe.northeastern.edu/people/kamarthi-sagar/).
+I'm a PhD research fellow at [Northeastern University](https://www.northeastern.edu/) worked with [Prof. Sagar Kamarthi](https://coe.northeastern.edu/people/kamarthi-sagar/).
 In order to prepare graduate students for their work on research projects, and future careers, I also create and instruct graduate-level courses in [IE7275 data mining]({{ "/courses/ie7275-bos-sm20/" | relative_url }}) and [IE6600 Computation and Visualization for Analytics]({{ "/courses/ie6600-bos-fa20/" | relative_url }}).

 <!-- Using background and experience working in Biomedical sciences and data science fields over the last 10 years.
 I weave healthcare and machine learning concepts together.
 Prior to NEU, I worked as a research scientist with biotech and personal care companies and helped holds patents on disease diagnosis and healthcare inventions funded by the government and institutions.